 How Much Do YouTubers Make Per Month?

-Again, this varies, depending on things such as sponsorships, affiliate earnings, and so on.
+Again, this varies, depending on things such as sponsorships, affiliate earnings, content within videos, channel memberships, and so on.

 During your channel’s early days, you’re not likely to earn anything since you will be building up your audience.
 However, once you get the ball rolling and get your name out there, you will begin amassing followers and start seeing real growth in your income.